LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/hotkeys.md

 In addition to the above hotkeys, which cover general workspace actions, you have hotkeys available to you when typing input.
 They are as follows:

-* CTRL + B: apply "bold" to the highlighted text.
+* CTRL/CMD + B: apply "bold" to the highlighted text.
-* CTRL + I: apply "italics" to the highlighted text.
+* CTRL/CMD + I: apply "italics" to the highlighted text.
-* CTRL + U: apply "underline" to the highlighted text.
+* CTRL/CMD + U: apply "underline" to the highlighted text.
-* CTRL + L: add a hyperlink to the highlighted text.
+* CTRL/CMD + L: add a hyperlink to the highlighted text.